MaddalenaCella/lcWGS_EquCab/README.md

 popfilename: pop_combos_all.tsv ##tab-delimited file with population combinations
 ```
 * to filter out the unnecessary information from the output of the f3 analysis and keep just the rows starting with 'result:' use `grep 'result:' f3stat_poplist.txt > f3stat_poplist_filtered.txt`;
-* to visualise and summarise the results of the f3 analysis in plots and table run `analysis/f3_analysis.r`;
+* to visualise and summarise the results of the f3 analysis in plots and tables run `analysis/f3_analysis.r` and `analysis/f3_plots.py`;

 ## Plotting